Endometriosis and treatment: what can be done?

 One in ten or two in ten women suffer from endometriosis.
 A taboo and little-known chronic gynecological disease that makes life difficult for some menstruating women.

 Endometriosis is often invisible to most sufferers.
-It becomes a disease when the symptoms impact on the patient's fertility and quality of life.
-There are as many types of endometriosis as there are patients, yet there is no cure for the cause of the disease.
-There are a number of drugs and solutions available to alleviate the pain and spread of this gynecological disease.
+It becomes a disease when symptoms impact on the patient's fertility and quality of life.
+There are as many types of endometriosis as there are patients, but there is no cure for the cause of the disease.
+Several drugs and solutions are available to alleviate the pain and spread of this gynecological disease.

 The case of superficial endometriosis